 There are no operations within the Orion Group where the risk of using child labour is significant.
-Orion has no record of any situations where child labour has been used in relation to Orion's own or its suppliers' operations.
+Orion has no record of any situations where child labour has been used in relation to Orion's own or its suppliers' operations during the rreview periods.